 AND THERE IS.

 I know.
 It sounds crazy.
 But when I had my human hair weave dipped in the bleach bath solutions, it felt silky and brand spanking new in no time.
 Yes!
 I finally learned how to restore a tangled weave!
 Give it a try every 6 to 8 weeks (when you take your weaves out to wash your natural hair) or when it starts to get dull, dry and you can’t run a finger through it.
-A bleach bath will magically restore your units in no time.
+A bleach bath and the boiling method will magically restore your units in no time.

 Here’s to no more bad weaves.
 You can thank me later.